simonmonk/mbms/README.md

-# micro:bit for the M<ad Scientist
+# micro:bit for the Mad Scientist

 Code for my book "micro:bit for the Mad Scientist"